 While dental insurance is far from ideal, it's not all bad.
 Below, we describe how it can be a great way to receive a discounted rate on certain types of prevention.

 One of the favorable aspects of dental insurance is that just about all of the policies provide a discounted price for routine cleanings and checkups.
 This bedrock care identifies and prevents a host of problems, including:

 - Gum disease

 - Gum recession

 Preventive care is itself insurance against bigger dental problems.
 By catching and preventing dental disease and tooth damage in early stages, the dentist can stop their advancement.
 You will save money, time and hassle in the long run.
 For example, a small cavity is easier to treat and repair than advanced decay requiring root canal treatment.

 How To Get the Most from Dental Care

 Here are a few tips to insurance as it results to your dentistry care:

 - Review the details of your plan.
 Look up the annual maximum, which is usually $1,000 or $1,500.
 Review whether preventive care is 100 percent covered, and which treatments and restorations are not covered.
 Call the insurance company at the number listed on your card if you have questions about your plan.

 - Discuss your dental health and what is best for you with the dentist.
-Dr. Cornehl is personally driven by helping each of his patients achieve great dental health.
+Our dentists are personally driven by helping each of our patients achieve great dental health.
 Your dental plan does not necessarily have that same goal.
-After meeting you and learning more about your dental history, Dr. Cornehl will recommend those treatments that will serve you best, and he will discuss with you the reasons why.
+After meeting you and learning more about your dental history, the dentist will recommend those treatments that will serve you best, and he will discuss with you the reasons why.

 - Consult our office about your options.
 Our staff works with dental insurance every day.
 We know the lingo and can help you figure out what is covered and whether there are other ways to make the most of your coverage.